mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 {{< img src="isitketo-pageviews.jpg" alt="Graph of Is It Keto pageviews increasing each month until flattening out in August" hasBorder="True" maxWidth="650px" caption="Is It Keto traffic by month" >}}

-XX% of Is It Keto's visits come from search engines, but I've never been able to connect any change I implement to any fluctuation in search engine traffic.
-There were months when I added lots of content, [tuned page titles and headings](/retrospectives/2019/09/#taking-affiliate-revenue-advice-from-reddit), and [earned high-ranking backlinks](/retrospectives/2019/09/#finally-a-backlink-for-is-it-keto), yet traffic remained flat.
-Other times, I completely ignored the site for months and Google traffic grew the entire time.
+XX% of Is It Keto's visits come from search engines, but I've never been able to connect improvements in search traffic to anything I did.
+There were months when I added lots of content, [optimized page titles](/retrospectives/2019/09/#taking-affiliate-revenue-advice-from-reddit), and [earned high-ranking backlinks](/retrospectives/2019/09/#finally-a-backlink-for-is-it-keto), yet traffic remained flat.
+Other times, I ignored the site for months and Google traffic grew the entire time.

 Is It Keto was also my biggest expense, as I outsourced much of the writing.
-I spent far more than I should have because I didn't know what rates were reasonable and when to give up on an underperforming writer.
-I learned a lot from the process and wrote a widely ignored [guide to hiring content writers](/hiring-content-writers/) based on my experience.
+I spent too much on writing because of my inexperience at hiring and managing writers.
+The experience taugh me a lot and led me to write my widely ignored [guide to hiring content writers](/hiring-content-writers/).

 ### mtlynch.io *(this blog)*